OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 ## Set up a GitHub repository <a name="Setup"></a>

-> Pro-tip: Make sure to include a LICENSE and README file in your repository.
+> **Pro-tip**: Make sure to include a LICENSE and README file in your repository.
 This will indicate to people the purpose of the project, and how they can engage with it in the future.

 Find out how to set up a GitHub repository in this other guide [Task 1: Building a GitHub repository](Task_1.Rmd) which is also part of 'Module 5: Open Research Software and Open Source'.